AIoT-Infrastructure/pythermal/README.md

 * **`TimeoutError: Shared memory did not become available`**
   - Check that the thermal camera is connected via USB
-  - Verify USB permissions are set up correctly (run `setup.sh`)
+  - Verify USB permissions are set up correctly (run `pythermal-setup-usb` or `setup.sh`)
   - Try disconnecting and reconnecting the camera
+  - Log out and log back in (or restart) after setting up USB permissions
   - Check that no other process is using the thermal camera

 * **`RuntimeError: Thermal recorder process exited unexpectedly`** Check the process output for error messages.
 Common issues:
   - Camera not detected
-  - Missing USB permissions
+  - Missing USB permissions (run `pythermal-setup-usb` to fix)
   - Missing shared libraries (check `LD_LIBRARY_PATH`)

+* **USB Permission Issues**
+  - If you get permission errors accessing the thermal camera:
+    1. Run `pythermal-setup-usb` (or `sudo pythermal-setup-usb`)
+    2. Disconnect and reconnect your thermal camera
+    3. Log out and log back in (or restart your system)
+    4. Verify with `lsusb` that your camera is detected

 ---